hppritcha/mpi_sessions_tests/README.md

 ```

 This example assumes your system has at least 4 slots available for MPI processes.
-Also, prte is a work in progress.
-It may be best to kill the prte daemon after each
-run and restart the prte daemon.

 Note the third example may not have been built if you are using an old Fortran compiler
 that isn't able to generate the ```mpi_f08``` Fortran module.